tldr-pages/tldr/pages/common/godoc.md

 `godoc -write_index -index_files={{path/to/file}}`

-- Use the index file to enable search through the documentation:
+- Use the given index file to search the docs:

 `godoc -http=:{{6060}} -index -index_files={{path/to/file}}`